nyurik/nyurik.github.io/_posts/2017-10-25-Vega-Lite-in-Kibana.md

 * Next, clear the dev console, open [this link](cars-sample-data.json), copy its entire content to the dev console, and also hit the green play button on it.
 You should see a long response with  `"errors": false,`.

-* Now, open Visualizers, create a new Vega visualizer (it should be at the bottom), and copy/paste this Vega-Lite graph.
+* Now, open Visualizers, create a new Vega visualization (it should be at the bottom), and copy/paste this Vega-Lite graph.
 You should immediately see all of the imported data as a scatter plot.

 ```json
 {